Fayetteville Policies and Procedures 214.1

 Discrimination (Including Discriminatory Harassment) – Employment, Education, Programs and Services

 - Policy Statement

-Discriminatory actions are prohibited based on an individual’s actual, perceived, or association with the following categories, herein called “protected class”: race/color; national or ethnic origin; age; religion; disability; sex; sexual orientation; gender; gender identity and expression; marital or parental status; military or veteran status; genetic information; and any other characteristic protected under applicable university policy, state or federal law/executive order.
+Discriminatory actions are prohibited based on an individual’s actual or perceived association with the following categories, herein called “protected class”: race/color; national or ethnic origin; age; religion; disability; sex; sexual orientation; gender; gender identity and expression; marital or parental status; military or veteran status; genetic information; and any other characteristic protected under applicable University policy, state or federal law/executive order.

-As addressed in separate policies, the university will provide reasonable accommodations for applicants, employees, students, and others participating in University programs and services who require a reasonable accommodation for a disability.
+As addressed in separate policies, the University will provide reasonable accommodations for applicants, employees, students, and others participating in University programs and services who require a reasonable accommodation for a disability.
 Further, the University provides religious accommodations required for applicants, students and employees as required by law.

-The university reserves the right to address, as an administrative matter, conduct that does not constitute a violation of this policy, but nevertheless is inappropriate in a professional work or educational environment.
+The University reserves the right to address, as an administrative matter, conduct that does not constitute a violation of this policy, but nevertheless is inappropriate in a professional work or educational environment.

-The university’s OEOC is also responsible for planning and implementing the university’s affirmative action program and monitoring affirmative action-related decisions and activities in accordance with state and federal law.
-The university maintains an internal system of compliance processes and reporting to help identify and address inequities in employment and any policies and practices that may hinder the fair and equal treatment of minorities, women, individuals with disabilities, and all protected veterans.
+The University’s OEOC is also responsible for planning and implementing the University’s affirmative action program and monitoring affirmative action-related decisions and activities in accordance with state and federal law.
+The University maintains an internal system of compliance processes and reporting to help identify and address inequities in employment and any policies and practices that may hinder the fair and equal treatment of minorities, women, individuals with disabilities, and all protected veterans.

 - Scope of Application